 So, take a look at the best exercises to get your festival fit…

 Everyone intends to pack light but with there are so many essentials on the list and no one realises just how much it all weighs until it’s too late.
-Preparation is key; building strength will enable loaded up ladies and gents to arrive at camp still smiling.
+Preparation is key; building strength will enable loaded up festival goers to arrive at camp still smiling.

 What to do: Grab a heavy CORE bag (rucksack or a friend) lift up and over to sit comfortable on your shoulders and aim for x10 lunges.
 Swap direction and repeat for x 10 more.
 This move will train the shoulders to tackle bags, tents, even friends on shoulders.